jonnor/ESC-CNN-microcontroller/report/report.md

 Noise is a growing problem in urban areas, and due to increasing urbanization more and more people are affected.
 Major sources of noise include transportation, construction, industry and recreational activities.
-The sum of all the noise is referred to as Environmental noise or noise pollution.
+The sum of all the noise is referred to as environmental noise or noise pollution.

 Noise pollution over sustained periods of time affects health and well-being in many ways.
 Noise can be a source of annoyance and increased stress, cause sleeping disturbance